10 Payment Alternatives to Help Small Businesses Get Paid Faster

 Like credit cards, debit cards are a popular method of payment, especially in Canada.
 Unlike credit cards, since they are actually withdrawals directly from the customer’s bank account, fees associated with debit cards are quite low.
 Its primary advantage for customers is the convenience of not having to carry cash around.
 Many smaller businesses often only offer the option of paying by cash or debit card.

-Money Order/Certified Cheques:
+Money Order/Drafts/Certified Cheques:

-When the creditworthiness of the debtor is in doubt, a money order or a certified cheque can be a good way to ensure that funds are received, especially with respect to infrequent customers.
+When the creditworthiness of the debtor is in doubt, a money order, draft or a certified cheque can be a good way to ensure that funds are received, especially with respect to infrequent customers.
 As this method is expensive for the payer, it is generally not recommended for recurring payments or ongoing business relationships.

 Having numerous payment options should certainly help to minimize bad debts and allow for a more fluid cash flow.
 Conversely business owners need to analyze the cost and benefits of any payment option and determine if it is right for your business.